Franz Berwald: Life and works

 Berwald was born in Stockholm and came from a family with four generations of musicians; his father, Christian Friedrich Georg Berwald a violinist in the Royal Opera Orchestra, taught Franz the violin from an early age; he soon appeared in concerts.
 In 1809, Karl XIII came to power and reinstated the Royal Chapel; the following year Berwald started working there, as well as playing the violin in the court orchestra and the opera, receiving lessons from Edouard du Puy, and also started composing.
 The summers were off-season for the orchestra, and Berwald travelled around Scandinavia, Finland and Russia.
 Of his works from that time, a septet and a serenade he still considered worthwhile music in his later years.

 In 1818 Berwald started publishing the Musikalisk journal, later renamed Journal de musique, a periodical with easy piano pieces and songs by various composers as well as some of his own original work.
 In 1821, his Violin Concerto was premiered by his brother August.
 It was not well received; some people in the audience burst out laughing during the slow movement.
+He also composed a concerto for two violins, which is unfortunately lost.

 His family got into dire economic circumstances after the death of his father in 1825.
 Berwald tried to get several scholarships, but only got one from the King, which enabled him to study in Berlin, where he worked hard on operas despite not having any chance to put them on the stage.
-To make a living, Berwald started an orthopedic and physiotherapy clinic in Berlin in 1835, which turned out to be profitable.
+Berwald had a keen interest in orthopedics, and was particularly impressed by the work of Pehr Henrik Ling.
+To make a living, Berwald started an orthopedic and physiotherapy clinic in Berlin in 1835 based on Ling's principles and his own ideas.
+There he designed and constructed machines to enable active muscle training, which was a new concept at that time.
+The clinic became successful, allowing Berwald to offer free treatment to patients who were unable to afford to pay.
 Some of the orthopedic devices he invented were still in use decades after his death.